Ironieser/CSE-572-Tutorial-TA/session-2/README.md

 ---

-*Materials will be added before the session.
+*All materials are ready!
 Questions?
 Contact TA through Canvas.*